certtools/intelmq/docs/user/bots.rst

 * `public:` yes
 * `cache (redis db):` none
 * `description:` This bot can connect to an XMPP Server and one room, in order to receive reports from it.
 TLS is used by default. rate_limit is ineffective here.
 Bot can either pass the body or the whole event.

-**Warning:** This bot is currently *unmaintained* and needs to be adapted.
-The used XMPP library *sleekxmpp* is deprecated, therefore the bots needs to be adapted to the successor library *slixmpp*.
-For more information see :issue:`Issue #1614 <1614>`.

 **Requirements**